Briannagoulbourne/briannagoulbourne.github.io/README.md

 Life University Williams Library - Medical Library Associate November, 2019 – August 2021

-- Maintained well-rounded knowledge of automated library systems and reference data to assist with patrons and visitors.
+-Maintained well-rounded knowledge of automated library systems and reference data to assist with patrons and visitors.

 -Serviced patron questions in-person, or electronically regarding library services, resources, and general campus inquiries.

 - Provided efficient and meticulous frontline circulation customer service while maintaining positivity and cooperation in a team-based environment.

 -Oversaw and aided with troubleshooting library hardware and software issues including, printers, desktops, and laptops.

--Familiarity operating several engines such as; PubMed, WCMS, Worldcat, EBSCO, Google Scholar, and ScienceDirect -Instructed and assisted patrons with the proper and safe use of library technological instruments photocopiers, scanners, and computers.
+-Familiarity operating several engines such as; PubMed, WCMS, Worldcat, EBSCO, Google Scholar, and ScienceDirect

+-Instructed and assisted patrons with the proper and safe use of library technological instruments photocopiers, scanners, and computers.